 - Low-chlorine purification systems for fresh, low-odor water that’s gentle on the skin

-The WaterWell does not include the Endless Pools swim current, which isn't necessary for Watsu and lowers the cost.
+The WaterWell pool does not include the Endless Pools swim current, which isn't necessary for Watsu and lowers the cost.

-Ranging in size from 6-foot square to 16-foot square with a range of depths, the WaterWell can fit in virtually all new and existing spaces, including garages and basements.
-The WaterWell is perfect for:
+Ranging in size from 6-foot square to 16-foot square with a range of depths, the WaterWell pool can fit in virtually all new and existing spaces, including garages and basements.
+The WaterWell pool is perfect for: